Bomb threat: Government and public infrastructure

-Private institutions/businesses
+Private institutions and businesses

 Private institutions and businesses, including as banks, department stores, malls, casinos, restaurants, manufacturing plants, and truck stops, have been the recipients of bomb threats for various reasons.
 Some bomb threats are made because of ideological differences or opposition to the mission or perceived mission of the institution, such as those made against Planned Parenthood and abortion clinics, news organizations such as CNN, or nuclear facilities.
 From 1983 to 1992, the World Trade Center experienced roughly 350 bomb threats and scares for various reasons.

 Some threats are motivated by money, involving an offender demanding a payoff from a bank or department store over a public phone.
 Other reasons for attacking a restaurant or shopping center include revenge or vandalism, the primary motives found in a study analyzing 69 Finnish offenders.

 Methods

 A majority of bomb threats are perpetrated by middle-aged men who make these threats via a telephone call.
 Different types of offenders tend to call the target directly on a public phone to demand money, call directly on a personal line because of resentment, or call emergency service lines and make threats for personal entertainment.

 Bomb threats may also be made by text message, as in the case of a March 2004 message to a private operator sending a warning of bombs in five Washington, D.C. schools, and February 2014 messages to school employees of Ateneo de Manila University.

 Bomb threats may be made in letters or notes, delivered either personally or through the mail system.
 Packages intended to mimic or represent bombs, including backpacks, luggage, bags, or attache cases, even if they may not have the capability of exploding because of poor construction or intentional choices, are still treated as potential explosives, as in the case of 13 devices mailed to various politicians and opponents of Donald Trump.

 Electronic bomb threats may be made over websites, email, or social media, as in the case of the emailed wave of 2018 Bitcoin bomb threats in the United States and Canada.
 A series of mail bombs sent to celebrities based on their political ideologies was found to have been preceded by threats on Twitter.

 They can also be made face-to-face.